mendesdanilo/VueCourse/README.md

 # VueUdemy

-Assignements, exercises and code alongs from the Vue Udemy course recently purchased.
+Assignements, exercises and code alongs from the Vue course recently purchased from Udemy.

 It was not cheap too 🤣.